-By the 1820s, Americans were making beef vegetable soup using fresh meat when available, though cured or smoked meat saved from the previous fall's butchering was more common in early spring.
-The meat was often cooked in pre-made beef broth created from meat scraps, bones, and vegetables like potatoes, rutabagas, tomatoes, and zucchini.
+By the 1820s, Americans made beef vegetable soup using fresh meat when available, though cured or smoked meat saved from fall butchering was more common in early spring.
+Cooks created beef broth from meat scraps and bones, then added potatoes, rutabagas, tomatoes, and whatever vegetables their gardens provided.
+They crushed dried herbs using mortar and pestle, then swung iron kettles over open flames using fireplace cranes.

 - Total Time: 3½ hours